BenjaminRi/Sherlog/README.md

 ![Sherlog GUI screenshot](/doc/sherlog_gui_screenshot.png)

 Sherlog uses the notion of log sources.
 A log source represents either a group of child log sources or it contains log entries.
 A log source is like a folder in a file system and the GUI visualizes them in the familiar tree structure known from file explorers.
-A log entry mainly contains of a timestamp, a severity and a text message.
+A log entry mainly consists of a timestamp, a severity and a text message.

 ## State of the implementation